 HSC Exam Percentile Range Required

-2 unit Mathematics or 71-100
+2 unit Mathematics 71-100

+or

 3 unit Mathematics 21-100

+or

-or 4 unit Mathematics 1-100
+4 unit Mathematics 1-100

+or

-or 10.021B (for 1.001 or equivalent)
+10.021B (for 1.001 or equivalent) and

-and 2 unit
+2 unit

 Science (incl.
 Physics and/or Chem.)
 31-100

+or

-or 4 unit Science (multistrand) 31-100
+4 unit Science (multistrand) 31-100

-Co-requisite: 10.021C or 10.021 or 10.001 or 10.011.
+Co-requisite: 10.021C or 10.001 or 10.011.

 Aims and nature of physics and the study of motion of particles under the influence of mechanical, electrical, magnetic and gravitational forces.
-Concepts of force, inertia, mass, energy, momentum, charge, potential, fields.
+Concepts of force, inertial mass, energy, momentum, charge, potential, fields.
 Application of the conservation principles to solution of problems involving charge, energy and momentum.
-Electrical circuit theory, application of Kirchoff's Laws to DC circuits.
+Electrical circuit theory, application of Kirchoff's Laws to AC and DC circuits.
 Uniform circular motion.
-Kepler's Laws and Rotational mechanics.
+Kepler's Laws and rolational mechanics.
+Properties of matter: solids, liquids, gases.

-A molecular approach to energy transfer, kinetic theory, gas laws and calorimetry.
 The wave theories of physics, transfer of energy by waves, properties of waves.
-Application of wave theories to optical and acoustical phenomena such as interference, diffraction and polarization.
-Interaction of radiation with matter, photoelectric effect, Compton effect, spectroscopy.
-Resolution of the wave-particle paradox by means of wave mechanics and the uncertainty principle.
+Application of wave theories to optical and acoustical phenomena such as interference, diffraction and polanzation.